deepmedic/deepmedic/documentation/README.md

 =====================================

 ### News

+26 Mar 2017 (v0.6):
+* Functionality for transfering parameters and finetuning.
+See Sec 3.2 below.
+* Code refactored to facilitate upcoming extension.

 14 Nov 2016 (v0.5.4):
 * Original configuration moved to deepMedicOriginal.
 Updated config now in deepMedic.
 * More memory efficient testing.
 CNN code has been refactored.
 Minor fixes.